jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 SUT will always be the blue boxes.
 Test Doubles will always (well almost always) be the purple boxes.

 # Test Double Types
 There are several types of Test Doubles.
 Structurally they are all the same.
 Their distinction is based upon the amount of emulated behavior they provide.
 Test Double type names haven’t become standardized.
 You may see the same term used in different ways.
-For example, ___Mock___ is a term often used for _Test Double_ in general, especially with [Mockito](https://en.wikipedia.org/wiki/Mockito), but it also has a more restrictive meaning within the overall Test Double family.
+For example, ___Mock___ is a term often used for _Test Double_ in general, especially with [Mockito](https://en.wikipedia.org/wiki/Mockito), but it has a more restrictive meaning within the overall Test Double family.

 Here is how I view them.
 Each Test Double type tends to be an extension of the one before it.
 When defining Test Doubles, I recommend starting with the least functional Test Double and then extending it as needed.